marixko/academia-hugo/content/home/hero.md

 +++
 ## **Hello there!**

 In this webpage you will find information about myself, my research in Astronomy and more.
-I am currently looking for a postdoc position to start in 2024.
 Feel free to contact me!